evanx/refetcher/README.md

 ## Reply

-If an OK `200` HTTP response, then the response text is set in Redis, and the `id` pushed to `:res:q` i.e. to notify a reactive consumer that the response is ready for that `id`
+If an OK `200` HTTP response is received, then the response text is set in Redis, and the `id` pushed to `:res:q` i.e. to notify a reactive consumer that the response is ready for that `id`
 ```javascript
 if (res.status === 200) {
     const text = await res.text();